 This way, you will learn about the key findings from an automated scan and the results of a manual examination.
 This testing helps identify accessibility problems automation won’t find on its own and thus protect your company from ADA lawsuits.

 While rectifying any detected issues, focus on fixing the most critical errors detected on your high-visibility pages like your home and other primary pages.

 Create a roadmap for ongoing monitoring

-ADA compliance is not a one-time task; you need to keep monitoring, testing, and remediating your website.
+ADA compliance is not a one-time task; you must keep monitoring, testing, and remediating your website.
 It is because web content is so dynamic that while your web pages may today conform with WCAG criteria, any added content may end up as additional barriers.